zaaakher/templates/README.md

 volumes:
   grafana-storage: {}
 ```
-3. Add the `template.yml` file to the folder, this is where we specify the domains, mounts and env variables, to understand more the structure of `template.yml` you can read here []
+3. Add the `template.yml` file to the folder, this is where we specify the domains, mounts and env variables, to understand more the structure of `template.yml` you can read here [Template.yml structure](#templateyml-structure)

 ```yaml
 variables: